lamps-wg/cms-euf-cma-signeddata/draft-vangeest-lamps-cms-euf-cma-signeddata.md

 > signedAttrs is a collection of attributes that are signed.
 The field is optional, but it MUST be present if the content type of the EncapsulatedContentInfo value being signed is not id-data.

 Thus, if a verifier accepts a content type of id-data in the EncapsulatedContentInfo type when used in SignedData, then a SignerInfo within the SignedData may or may not contain a signedAttrs field and will be vulnerable to this attack.
-On the other hand, if the verifier doesn't accept a content type of id-data, or if the content type is not id-data, the sender always adds the signedAttrs field, and the recipient verifies that signedAttrs is present, the attack will not succeed.
+On the other hand, if the verifier doesn't accept a content type of id-data, the sender always adds the signedAttrs field, and the recipient verifies that signedAttrs is present, the attack will not succeed.

 Due to the limited flexibility of either the signed or the forged message in either attack variant, the fraction of vulnerable systems can be assumed to be small.
 But due to the wide deployment of the affected protocols, such instances cannot be excluded.